The Disney Gallery

-The Disney Gallery is an attraction and merchandise location at Disneyland in Anaheim, California, United States.
-It opened at its current location on Main Street, U.S.A. on October 2, 2009.
-From 1987-2007 it was located in New Orleans Square above the Pirates of the Caribbean attraction.
-The Gallery is a changing exhibition area focused primarily on artwork from Walt Disney Imagineering created in the designing of the Disneyland theme park.
-Merchandise relating to the current exhibition is usually available for purchase as well.
+The Disney Gallery is a walk-through exhibit attraction at Disneyland Park in Anaheim, California, United States.
+It is an art gallery that was originally established to showcase artwork from Walt Disney Imagineering, but has occasionally presented art from other parts of the Walt Disney Company.
+Exhibits rotate in and out to coincide with park/attraction anniversaries as well as company-wide promotions.

+The Gallery is currently located inside the Disneyland Opera House, the lobby of The Disneyland Story Presenting Great Moments with Mr. Lincoln, where it has been since the summer of 2013.
+However, from 1987–2007, the Gallery was in New Orleans Square above the Pirates of the Caribbean attraction and the Bank of Main Street building from 2009–2013.

 History

 The Royal Suite

-In the early 1960s, as construction of New Orleans Square was proceeding, Walt Disney decided he needed a bigger entertaining facility for various VIPs that came to the Park.
-He already had an apartment above the Fire Station on Main Street, U.S.A., but it was too small to host extensive events.
-Walt decided to place the suite in New Orleans Square, away from the hustle and bustle of the park.
+In the early 1960s, as the development of what would become New Orleans Square was underway, Walt Disney wanted to incorporate a larger entertaining facility into the plans for various VIPs who came to Disneyland.
+He already had an apartment above the fire station on Main Street, U.S.A., but it was too small to host extensive events.
+Disney also had a private dining room inside the Red Wagon Inn (now Plaza Inn), but that was not private enough.

-Walt brought in set designer Dorothea Redmond, famous for the sets in Gone with the Wind, to help him with the apartment layout.
-To furnish and decorate the area, Walt left his wife Lilly and Walt Disney Studio set decorator Emile Kuri to collaborate, as they had on other projects (Club 33, the Firehouse Apartment, etc.).
-The project was christened The Royal Suite, after the street in New Orleans Square (Royal Street) the apartment's entrance is on.
+Disney brought in set designer and Imagineer Dorothea Redmond to help him with the apartment layout and design.
+To furnish and decorate the area, Walt left his wife Lilly and Walt Disney Studio set decorator Emile Kuri to collaborate, as they had on other projects (Club 33, the firehouse apartment, etc.).
+The project was christened The Royal Suite, after the main street in New Orleans Square (Royal Street).
+The entrance to The Royal Suite was inside of a small courtyard (The Royal Courtyard) off of the street.
+The suite would take up a sizable portion of the second-floor space of the New Orleans Square buildings, sharing with Club 33.

 Walt Disney died on December 15, 1966.
 As a consequence, many projects at Walt Disney Productions were either put on hold or abandoned.
-The Royal Suite was abandoned at the request of the surviving brother, Roy.
-He felt that the family could not really enjoy The Royal Suite with Walt gone.
-The Suite was fairly close to completion at the time of Walt's death, including infrastructure and plumbing.
+The Royal Suite was abandoned at the request of Disney's surviving brother and business partner, Roy O. Disney.
+The Suite was fairly close to completion at the time of Walt's death, including plumbing.